← Back to Complete Guide

 Modification Station Builder Diamond ×2, Lead ×1, Lithium ×1

-📌 Storage Organization
+📌 Storage Is Fully Shared

 Recommended Base Layout for 4 Players